 In view of the challenges of designing effective and practically enforceable claw-back provisions – many of which are born out of the (unavoidable) difficulties of recovering financial sums which have already been paid to award holders and the fact that claw-back remains a relatively untested tool – companies may want to also consider other mechanisms which allow them to retain payments/share awards to avoid the challenges of trying to recover it once it is in an executive’s hands.
 Measures such as lengthening the deferral period of future bonus payments, having adjustment mechanisms in respect of both unvested and vested (but yet unpaid) awards and more robust performance conditions can all be effective ways to bolster claw-back provisions.

-If you are an employer and would like to discuss reviewing claw-back provisions in senior executive compensation contracts, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner and General Counsel Beth Hale and Associate Harriet Riddick, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss reviewing claw-back provisions in senior executive compensation contracts, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner and General Counsel Beth Hale who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.